Universities adjusting to online classes and commencement in wake of coronavirus

-The tests done on the Roanoke College student who may have been exposed to the coronavirus have come back negative, according to Roanoke College's website.
+The tests done on the Roanoke College student who may have been exposed to the coronavirus have come back negative, according to Roanoke College's

 There are no confirmed cases of COVID-19 on campus, but four Roanoke College students, including the one that was tested, are still in isolation off-campus out of what the school says is an abundance of caution.
 Two students traveled to Washington, D.C., and one to Europe over Spring Break and may have been exposed to COVID-19.
 After the college consulted the Virginia Department of Health, one student was tested for COVID-19.
 No word on what prompted the fourth student to be in isolation off-campus.

-As part of Roanoke College’s preparation and response to COVID-19, President Michael Maxey and cabinet have determined the best course of action is to suspend face-to-face meetings of classes, effective March 12.
+’s preparation and response to COVID-19, President Michael Maxey and cabinet have determined the best course of action is to suspend face-to-face meetings of classes, effective March 12.
 Classes will be taught online until April 3.
 Professors will contact their students about the start of online classes by Tuesday, March 17.